solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 feature that is built into the model but rather something we discover as we use the model.

 There are some basic techniques that we can use to prompt an LLM.
-Let's explore them.
+Let us explore them.

 -   Few shot prompting, this is the most basic form of prompting.
-It's a single prompt with a few examples.
+It is a single prompt with a few examples.
 -   Chain-of-thought, this type of prompting tells the LLM how to break down a problem into steps.
 -   Generated knowledge, to improve the response of a prompt, you can